KulkarniKaustubh/SmartRoom/README.md

 ```
 To see the output, open the folder named "processed" and open images from there.
 They will be smaller, optimized images but the program runs faster.
 And the output is pretty accurate.

+####The folders in the repository:
+The already created known_faces, unknown_faces, processed folders are from the tests I ran personally.